markhull/A1icia/AlixiaFXConsole/README.md

-# A1icia FX Console
+# Alixia FX Console

-This is the FX Console Module for the [A1icia Project](https://github.com/markhull/A1icia).
+This is the FX Console Module for the [Alixia Project](https://github.com/markhull/Alixia).

 As you might guess, FX Console is a JavaFX implementation of a Command Line Interface (CLI) remote console.
-It communicates as a Station with A1icia Central.
+It communicates as a Station with Alixia Central.
 Besides acting as a terminal console, FX Console can play/display multimedia files.

-## Build Class Path
-* A1iciaAPI.jar
-* commons-pool2-2.0.jar
-* jedis-2.9.0.jar
+Alixia FX Console is now Java 10.
+See `module-info.java` for module path requirements.